 Unknown words are pronounced by rules, and failing that, are spelled.
+For the builtin part of the rules, see the reference.
 Spelling is done by taking each character of the word, prefixing it with '', and looking it up.
 Unspellable words burp.